 Give Big Kern

-Give Big Kern is observed on the first Tuesday in May as “One day to celebrate the giving spirit of Kern County.”
+Give Big Kern is observed on the first Tuesday in May.
 It provides a great opportunity for Kern’s generous community to come together to raise dollars and volunteer hours for local nonprofits through online crowdfunding and pledges.
-In preparation for Give Big Kern, participating nonprofits receive training on online fundraising, marketing, social media, board engagement, donor cultivation and more.
-Thanks to local corporate sponsorships, cash prizes are awarded to top performing nonprofits.
-Since its launch by host agency Kern Community Foundation in 2016, Give Big Kern has helped raise more than $1.7 million from thousands of community members to benefit hard-working local charities.
+In preparation for Give Big Kern, participating nonprofits receive training on online fundraising, marketing, social media, board engagement, donor cultivation, and more.
+Thanks to local corporate sponsorships, cash prizes are awarded to top-performing nonprofits.
+Since its launch by host agency Kern Community Foundation in 2016, Give Big Kern has helped raise millions of dollars from thousands of community members to benefit hard-working local charities.
 In 2019 and 2020, Give Big Kern received our community’s distinguished Beautiful Bakersfield Award for helping to create “A Better Bakersfield”!
 Find out more about Giver Big Kern by visiting the Frequently Asked Questions (FAQ) page of the Give Big Kern website.